Nokia Get out of the Japanese market starting August Upcoming

 Nokia will close stores high-end Vertu handsets in the district of Shibuya and Ginza, Tokyo in late July.
 Vertu business has been struggling with the rising popularity of smartphones.

-Nokia service operated by leasing the network infrastructure of NTT DoCoMo Inc. will be terminated because the contract expires in August, the daily said.
+Nokia service operated by leasing the network infrastructure of NTT DoCoMo Inc.

 Nokia, based in Tokyo will remain open until the end of the year to handle refunds and other matters.